Catherine Richards Solomon

 Professor of Sociology

-I earned a MA and a PhD in Sociology from the Maxwell School of Citizenship and Public Affairs at Syracuse University.
-I also have a MS in Human Development and Family Studies from Oregon State University and a BA in Honors Sociology and English from the University of Oregon.
+She earned her Ph.D. in Sociology from the Maxwell School of Citizenship and Public Affairs at Syracuse University, her Master’s in Human Development and Family Studies from Oregon State University, and her Bachelor’s Degrees in Sociology (with Honors) and English from University of Oregon.
+She currently serves as the Book Review Editor for the premier journal Gender & Society.